 Tyre pressure is a measurement of the amount of air that is inside your tyres, and is measured in pounds per square inch (PSI), or BAR pressure.
 1 bar is equal to approximately 14.50377psi, so will always be at a much lower figure than psi.

-Why Should I Check My Tyre Pressure?
+Why Do I Need To Check My Car’s Tyre Pressure?

 Driving with the wrong tyre pressures can result in a change in your stopping distance or increase your chances of suffering a tyre blow-out.